 All products featured are independently chosen by us.
 However, SoundGuys may receive a commission on orders placed through its retail links.
 See our ethics statement.

-You want new wireless headphones, and you know you want active noise cancelling (ANC).
+You want new wireless headphones, and you know you want active noise canceling (ANC).
 The problem is that you only have $50 to spend and frankly, ANC costs money.
 The AUKEY EP-N12 solves your problem, goes for not much scratch, and looks pretty decent.
-Has AUKEY cracked the code for cheap noise cancelling headsets, and what do you have to skimp on to get budget ANC inexpensive headphones?
+Has AUKEY cracked the code for cheap noise canceling headsets, and what do you have to skimp on to get budget ANC inexpensive headphones?

 Who should get the AUKEY EP-N12?

 - People who want the flexibility of Bluetooth and a headphone jack for convenience and lossless audio, respectively

 - Podcast and audiobook fans can appreciate the otherwise strange frequency response

 - Commuters and folks on long flights benefit from good noise cancellation, closed-back ear cups, and long battery